raymondclowe/roo-mission-impossible/.knowledgebase/table-of-contents.md

 ## Installation Guides

 - `install-remote-chrome-browser.md`: Use this guide if you encounter the error `browserType.connectOverCDP: connect ECONNREFUSED 127.0.0.1:9222`.
 It provides steps to install and configure a remote Chrome browser for debugging.
+Chrome browser is one of the ways of browsing the web.
 - `install-mcp-playwright.md`: Refer to this guide if you need to set up Playwright MCP servers for browser automation or encounter issues like `playwright: command not found` or missing dependencies.
+Playwright is another way of browsing the web.

 ## Role-Specific Details